Quick Read: What You’ll Learn

 G vs H

-Invisible even with master stones
+Invisible even with master stones in some settings

 H vs I

-Subtle, detectable in white gold
+Subtle, detectable in bright white gold

 I vs J

-More visible in white metals
+More visible, especially in solitaire white gold

 Metal color changes everything

-Price impact (1ct lab-grown, VS1, EX cut, 14K solitaire)
+Price impact (1ct lab-grown, VS1, excellent cut, 14K solitaire, 2026)

 - H color: $1,150

-- G color: $1,350
+- G color: $1,350 (+$200 over H)

-- F color: $1,600
+- F color: $1,600 (+$250 over G)

-- E color: $1,900
+- E color: $1,900 (+$300 over F)

-- D color: $2,250
+- D color: $2,250 (+$350 over E)

 Fluorescence can change the calculation